microsoft/ignite-learning-paths-training-apps/apps50/demo-scripts/deployment.md

 [![Deploy to Azure](https://azuredeploy.net/deploybutton.svg)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2Fignite-learning-paths-training-apps%2Fmaster%2Fapps50%2Fdeploy%2Fdeployment.json)

 > If the deployment of the code fails due to `ScmType`, you can manually deploy the application using the command lines below.
+> Note that you might have to wait a few minutes between the `delete` and the `config` commands.

 ```
 az webapp deployment source delete -g RESOURCE_GROUP -n RESOURCE_NAME